 This study has 2 arms:

-Patients receive enzalutamide by mouth (PO) once daily (QD) and rucaparib PO twice daily (BID).
-Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive relugolix PO (by mouth, orally) once daily (QD) on days 1-180 and undergo SABR for 1-3 weeks in the absence of disease progression or unacceptable toxicity.

-Patients receive enzalutamide PO QD and placebo PO BID.
-Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive placebo PO QD on days 1-180 and undergo SABR for 1-3 weeks in the absence of disease progression or unacceptable toxicity.

 |